nicktheo59/non-nicktheo59.github.io/reading_list.md

 Next:

-What is life - Erwin
+What is life - Erwin Schrodinger
+	Motivation: It is what led James Watson into the field (he was originally a mathematician) and, importantly, it can be read in littel under 2 hours.

+***

 ***
 Read and make visual notes of: